FosgateGitHub08252023/pub/AH-NB.md

 Stop point to points cancel them

 IP allocation should be networking bc networking will have to fix;... too many cidrs can't summarize, etc

+idan
+asked windstream
+the revert works in lab

+pagerduty
+email when changes made

+let me make your lives easier

+JAIME DAVILA asked if FW team is in US or Israel... doesn't matter should be the message, it will get done and escalate wisely if urgent...
+24/7.. also, FW team change to network team or network engineering